 We will announce more speakers very soon, stay tuned!

-Jacob Sendowski is a senior product manager at Vectra networks where he is responsible for detections and algorithms.
+Jacob Sendowski is director of product management at Vectra AI where he is responsible for detections and algorithms.
 He partners with the security research, data science, and UX teams to productize new detections and optimize the way our customers interact with existing detections.

 Prior to joining Vectra Jacob worked at Intel, where he was product manager for virtual datacenter security software, an associate investor at Intel Capital, and a researcher in silicon photonics.
 He holds a Ph.D. in Electrical Engineering from the California Institute of Technology where his research was in photonics and semiconductor lasers.